JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ### Library shared for all source sets

-If you want to have access to the library from all source sets or to write shared code using it, add it only for the common source set.
+If you want to have access to the library from all source sets or to write shared code using it, add it only to the common source set.
 The Kotlin Multiplatform Gradle plugin automatically resolves the corresponding platform-specific artifacts for other declared source sets.

-> Common source set cannot depend on platform-specific artifacts:
+> The common source set can't depend on platform-specific artifacts:
 > common code needs to compile for every declared target.
 >
 {style="warning"}